"Deadly hornets" have now entered the United States - and could decimate the bee population

 Scientists say the life cycle of the giant Asian hornet begins in April.
 Researchers told WSU that the queen is waking up from hibernation and looking for places to build underground nests and grow colonies.

-Todd Murray, WSU Extension entomologist and invasive species specialist, told WSU Insider that the “incredibly large hornet” is a “health hazard and, most importantly, a major predator of bees.”
+Todd Murray, WSU Extension entomologist and invasive species specialist, told WSU Insider that the “shockingly large hornet” is a “health hazard, and more importantly, a significant predator of bees.”

-But deadly hornets become more dangerous from late summer to early fall, when they ravage bee populations.
+But deadly hornets become the most dangerous from late summer to early fall, when they ravage bee populations.
 WSU researchers said hornets attack bee hives, decapitating and killing adults and eating larvae and pupae.
 Only a few hornets can completely destroy a hive in a few hours.

 WSDA says on its website that hornets do not usually attack humans, but if they do, even beekeeping suits cannot protect against the hornets’ darts, which are longer and more dangerous than those of a bee.